satelliteduster/satelliteduster/README.md

 - 👋 Hi, I’m @satelliteduster, you can call me Tone (Anthony if we're already acquainted)!
-- 👀 I’m interested in software engineering, modding, general C++, Python and Java knowledge and video game coding.
+- 👀 I’m interested in software engineering, modding, general C++ (which I'm plenty acquainted with), Python and Java knowledge (neither of which I have yet) and video game coding.
-- 🌱 I’m currently studying computer science at Fordham Univerity (second year student as of May 2022).
+- 🌱 I’m currently studying computer science at Fordham Univerity (third-year student as of Sep 2022).
-- 💞️ I’m looking to collaborate on nothing in particular, but that might change someday.
+- 💞️ I’m not looking to collaborate on anything in particular, but that might change someday.
 - 📫 How to reach me...I'm rather private actually.
 If I don't reach out first, it's nothing personal, trust me.

 <!---